-2. Manual valves, check valves, and strainers may utilize common equipment numbers and suffixes.
-For example, it is acceptable to have a HV-G638A and a CV-G638A.

-3. Controlled valves will be identified via the instrumentation standard identified in Section 7.1.
+- 1. The Equipment Number will typically be the nearest associated equipment.
+In some cases, Equipment Numbers may be designated for allocation of miscellaneous piping equipment. - 2.
+Miscellaneous Piping Manual valves, check valves, and strainers may utilize common equipment numbers and suffixes.
+For example, it is acceptable to have a HV-G638A and a CV-G638A. - 3.
+Miscellaneous equipment with significant instrumentation will be identified via the instrumentation standard identified in Section 7.1.